biolab/orange-web2/public/blog/2022-04-amia-tutorial/2022-04-26-amia-tutorial.md

 ---
-author = "Blaž Zupan"
+author: "Blaž Zupan"
-date = "2022-04-26"
+date: "2022-04-26"
-draft = false
+draft: false
-title = "Training with Orange: A Tutorial at AIME 2022 in Halifax" type = "blog" thumbImage = "/blog_img/2022/2022-04-26-wordcloud.png" frontPageImage = "/blog_img/2022/2022-04-26-wordcloud.png"
+title: "Training with Orange: A Tutorial at AIME 2022 in Halifax"
+type: "blog"
+thumbImage: "/blog_img/2022/2022-04-26-wordcloud.png"
+frontPageImage: "/blog_img/2022/2022-04-26-wordcloud.png"
-blog = ["orange", "workshop"]
+blog: ["orange", "workshop"]
-shortExcerpt = "A half-a day tutorial on data science training with Orange on June 14 in Halifax, Canada." longExcerpt = "A conference on Artificial Intelligence in Medicine is hosting our tutorial on training of crucial mechanics behind data science and machine learning with Orange." x2images = false  # true if using retina screenshots, else false
+shortExcerpt: "A half-a day tutorial on data science training with Orange on June 14 in Halifax, Canada."
+longExcerpt: "A conference on Artificial Intelligence in Medicine is hosting our tutorial on training of crucial mechanics behind data science and machine learning with Orange."
+x2images: false  # true if using retina screenshots, else false
 ---

 ## When